 After being ordered to turn over research materials from Makuch’s contact with an alleged ISIS member in Canada last March, a coalition of advocacy organizations (including the Canadian Civil Liberties Association) filed documents with the Ontario Court of Appeal, arguing that “forcing journalists to act as investigators for police would undermine the critical role news outlets play in a free society”.

-Fahmy Foundation joins Reporters Without Borders and 32 other organizations to endorse special envoy proposal
+Fahmy Foundation joins Reporters Without Borders and over 120 other organizations to endorse special envoy proposal

 SEE the full list of endorsements here